-Michael acts as legal counsel before courts and administrative tribunals, and in arbitration proceedings, in respect of a wide variety of commercial and administrative law matters.
-He has experience before British Columbia and Federal Courts, and at the Supreme Court of Canada.
-Michael has been recognized as a notable practitioner in the area of dispute resolution in the Chambers Global Guide to the world’s leading lawyers published by Chambers & Partners.
+Michael maintains a general litigation practice and acts as legal counsel before courts and administrative tribunals, and in arbitration proceedings, in respect of a wide variety of commercial and administrative law matters.
+He has experience before the British Columbia, Alberta, and Federal Courts, and at the Supreme Court of Canada.
+Michael has been recognized in The Best Lawyers in Canada for his work in the areas of Administrative and Public Law and Corporate and Commercial Litigation, and as a notable practitioner in the area of dispute resolution in the Chambers Global Guide to the world's leading lawyers published by Chambers & Partners.

-Michael has experience dealing with litigious land use matters, corporate commercial disputes, and other private disputes.
+Michael has experience dealing with litigious land use matters (including in the forestry and mining contexts), corporate commercial disputes, and other private disputes.
 For example, he was lead counsel for TimberWest in a successful challenge to a 2009 municipal bylaw increasing the tax rate to TimberWest's private forest lands on Vancouver Island.
-Michael’s practice also includes constitutional and other public law litigation.
-Michael appeared as counsel with John Hunter QC in one of the leading cases on section 7 of the Charter, Blencoe v.
+He was co-counsel for Teal Cedar Products in a leading case on commercial arbitration appeals in the taking and compensation context (Teal Cedar Products Ltd. v.
+British Columbia, 2017 SCC 32).
+Michael's practice also includes constitutional and other public law litigation.
+Michael appeared as counsel in one of the leading cases on section 7 of the Charter, Charter, Blencoe v.
 British Columbia (Human Rights Commission), 2 S.C.R.
 307.

-Michael has appeared as a speaker at legal education seminars, and has been an instructor at the UBC Trial Advocacy Course.
-He has published in the areas of administrative law, constitutional law, and litigation practice and procedure.
+Michael has appeared as a speaker at legal education seminars, and has been an instructor at the UBC Trial Advocacy Course and the CLEBC Winning Advocacy Skills Workshop.
+He has published in the areas of administrative law, constitutional law, expert evidence, and litigation practice and procedure.

-Michael is a past Chair of the Canadian Bar Association’s Administrative Law (BC) Subsection (2011-2013) and past member of the executive of the Canadian Bar Association National Administrative Law Section.
-Michael has served as a member of the Law Society of British Columbia's Working Group to develop Model Anton Piller and Mareva Injunction Orders for use in British Columbia courts.
+Michael is a member of the executive of the Canadian Bar Association's (BC) Civil Litigation - Vancouver Subsection, past Chair of the Administrative Law (BC) Subsection (2011-2013), and past member of the executive of the Canadian Bar Association National Administrative Law Section.
+Michael served as a member of the Law Society of British Columbia's Working Group to develop Model Anton Piller and Mareva Injunction Orders for use in British Columbia courts.

 Teal Cedar Products Ltd. v.
-British Columbia, 2017 SCC 32 (with Mark Oulton and John Hunter, Q.C.): successfully appealed a decision of the BC Court of Appeal to the Supreme Court of Canada, thereby restoring an award of compensation, including interest, obtained in an arbitration conducted under the Forestry Revitalization Act.
+British Columbia, 2017 SCC 32 (with Mark Oulton and John Hunter, Q.C.): appearing on oral application for leave to appeal to the SCC, and successfully appealing a decision of the BC Court of Appeal to the Supreme Court of Canada, restoring an award of compensation, including interest, obtained in an arbitration conducted under the Forestry Revitalization Act.

 Ross v.
 British Columbia Lottery Corporation, 2014 BCSC 320 (co-counsel with M. Oulton, B. Olthuis and S. Ramsay): defending lottery corporation in action in negligence brought by a member of a voluntary self-exclusion program

 Askin v.
-Law Society of British Columbia, 2013 BCCA 233 (co-counsel with E. Patel): representing the law society in a proceeding for declaratory relief concerning the qualifications of Attorney General of British Columbia
+Law Society of British Columbia, 2013 BCCA 233: representing the law society in a proceeding for declaratory relief concerning the qualifications of Attorney General of British Columbia

 British Columbia Lottery Corporation v.
 Dyson, 2013 BCSC 11 and British Columbia Lottery Corporation v.
 Skelton, 2013 BCSC 12 (co-counsel with G. van Ert): judicial review of decisions of Information and Privacy Commissioner of B.C. regarding disclosure of records held by public body